peetkes/Semaphore-MarkLogic/ReadMe.md

 WIth these mappings you can persist backups, get data fom host to container so you can use xdmp:load to load documents via the QConsole and tail logs on your host system.

+You might need to adjust the compose file if you are running on non intel arch.
+Also there are some timeouts hradcoded in the various scripts that mght need some tweeking.